Chaitali2004/EDA-For-Titanic-Dataset/README.md

 This project dives into the Titanic dataset to uncover patterns and insights using data visualization and statistical analysis.

-👉 For code and output, click here: [https://colab.research.google.com/drive/1ftXo0rmvfJGTJGTpO-a6o82yhaMzC-M4]
+👉 For output, click here: [https://colab.research.google.com/drive/1ftXo0rmvfJGTJGTpO-a6o82yhaMzC-M4]